-- Foreign materials in food – Naturally, consumers have a right to expect that the food products they buy will be free from foreign and harmful materials.
+- Foreign materials in food – Naturally, consumers have a right to expect their products to be free from foreign and harmful materials.

 - Abdominal cramping